-Note: You do not need to own a Silhouette in order to recreate this Silhouette Deer Head Appliqué.
+Note: You do not need to own a Silhouette or Cricut in order to recreate this Silhouette Deer Head Appliqué.
 Read more to find out how.

-I’ve been using my Silhouette* a lot lately.
-I purchased it two years ago through the Silhouette Black Friday Sale.
-My favorite way to use my Silhouette is cutting out a simple shape and appliquéing it to a towel, t-shirt, burp cloth, etc. It embellishes the ordinary and makes really cute hand-made gifts. (*affiliate) And, that’s how I came up with the Silhouette Deer Head Appliqué idea.
+My favorite way to use my Cricut or Silhouette is cutting out a simple shape and appliquéing it to a towel, t-shirt, burp cloth, etc. It embellishes the ordinary and makes really cute hand-made gifts.
+And, that’s how I came up with the Deer Head Appliqué idea.

 Last week I was visiting with a friend who recently had a baby and I wanted to bring a small gift.
 I saw this Deer Head Applique idea on the Silhouette blog and knew it was perfect.

-First, I went to the Silhouette Online store and purchased the Finnley Patterned Deer (just like the blog tutorial) for $.99.
+For the pattern I went to the Silhouette Online store and purchased the Finnley Patterned Deer for $.99.
 It instantly loaded into my Silhouette software and I was ready to get started.
-Note: You can download Silhouette’s software for free in order to recreate this appliqué.
-The only difference is you will have to hand cut the design.

 The design has lots of details and is broken out into its many parts in the software.
 I used the break-apart button in the software and separated out the design features.
 Then I deleted everything except the deer head.